 Finally, the American Solar Energy Society (ASES) is the nation’s leading nonprofit association of solar professionals and grassroots advocates.
 In conclusion, their mission is therefore to speed the transition to a sustainable energy economy.
 They therefore advance education, research and policy.
 Also inspiring the USA to go solar.
 Cause ASES Green Collar Jobs report forecasts 37 million jobs from renewable energy (RE) and energy efficiency (EE) in U.S.A.
 This is ALL most noteworthy by 2030.

-As well, U.S. renewable electricity grew to 19.7 percent of total installed capacity and 17.7 percent of total electricity generation in 2017, compared to 18.3 percent of total installed capacity and 15.6 percent of total electricity generation in 2016 according to the 2017 Renewable Energy Data Book, now in its 10th edition.
+As well, U.S. renewable electricity grew to 19.7 percent of total installed capacity and 17.7 percent of total electricity generation in 2017, compared to 18.3 percent of total installed capacity and 15.6 percent of total electricity generation in 2016 according to the 2017 Renewable Energy Data Book PDF.
 Installed global renewable electricity capacity also continued to increase in 2017, representing 32.2 percent of total capacity worldwide.

 - (Source: http://re.jrc.ec.europa.eu/pvgis/countries/europe/EU-Glob_opta_presentation.png, The European Commission’s Joint Research Centre, Institute for Environment and Sustainability)